 To achieve our aims:

-We award scholarships and bursaries to help our alumni with specific projects which will make a significant difference to their careers - More Info.
+We award scholarships and bursaries to help our alumni and others with specific projects which will make a significant difference to their careers - More Info.

 We ensure that the members of our Company of Angels (our donors) are able to engage with our Young Artists as much as possible - More Info.